ntop/ntopng/doc/src/api/lua_c/network_user_scripts/index.rst

 Network User Scripts
 ====================

-The Network User Scripts api is only available from the Network `User Scripts Hooks`_.
+The Network User Scripts API is only available from the Network `User Scripts Hooks`_.

 .. doxygenfile:: network.lua.cpp